happylifefoundationgroup/privacy/myanmarbaydin.md

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

+Privacy for ads
+This Privacy Policy explains how we collect, use, and disclose personal and non-personal information when you use our mobile application that displays ads from AdMob, a mobile advertising platform provided by Google.
+By using our application, you consent to the collection, use, and disclosure of your information as described in this Privacy Policy.

+1. Types of Information We Collect

+1.1 Personal Information:
+We do not directly collect personal information from you.
+However, the AdMob platform may collect certain personal information such as unique device identifiers, IP address, and geolocation data for delivering personalized ads.

+1.2 Non-Personal Information:
+We may collect non-personal information automatically as you use our application, which may include but is not limited to device information, app usage statistics, and aggregated analytics data.
+This information is used to analyze trends, improve the application, and optimize ad performance.

+2. Data Collection Methods

+We and AdMob may use cookies, advertising identifiers, and similar technologies to collect information about your device and usage patterns.
+These technologies help us deliver targeted ads and track ad performance.

+3. Purpose of Data Collection

+We collect and use the information described above for the following purposes:
+- To provide and improve our mobile application
+- To deliver personalized ads based on your interests and preferences
+- To analyze application usage trends and optimize ad performance
+- To comply with legal obligations and enforce our rights

+4. Data Sharing and Disclosure

+We may share non-personal information with trusted third-party service providers to assist us in analyzing app usage and delivering ads.
+AdMob may also share personal information with its partners for ad delivery and measurement purposes.
+Please refer to AdMob's privacy policy for more information about their data practices.

+5. User Rights and Choices

+You have the right to control certain aspects of data processing, including personalized ads.
+You can manage your ad personalization settings through your device settings or by using Google's Ad Settings.

+6. Data Security

+We take reasonable measures to protect the information we collect and store from unauthorized access, disclosure, alteration, or destruction.
+However, please note that no method of data transmission or storage is completely secure, and we cannot guarantee the absolute security of your information.

+7. GDPR Consent Message

+By using our application, you consent to the collection, use, and disclosure of your information as described in this Privacy Policy.
+If you do not agree with this Privacy Policy or the data processing activities described herein, please refrain from using our application.

 Changes to This Privacy Policy

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.